Autodesk/arnold-usd/README.md

 - BPrim Support
     - Render Buffer
     - OpenVDB Asset
-- Point Instancer, including nesting of Point Instancers
+- Point Instancer, including nesting of Point Instancers and instancing Volumes
 - Selection in USD View and other applications using the `primId` AOV
 - Displaying the Color, Depth and PrimID AOVs
 - Motion Blur
     - Deformation
     - Transformation
+- USD Skel support
+- HdExtComputation support for polymeshes
 - Render Settings via the Render Delegate
     - Sampling parameters
     - Threading parameters